 Treatment for athlete's foot

-You can keep using some pharmacy treatments to stop athlete's foot coming back.
+The medicine usually takes a few weeks to work.
+You can keep using some medicines to stop athlete's foot coming back.

-It's also important to keep your feet clean and dry.
+It is important to keep your feet clean and dry.

 Antifungal medicines

-Antifungal athlete's foot treatments are available as:
+Antifungal treatments for athlete's foot are available as:

 - creams